 Writing Your CV

 The resume is one of the first bits of contact you’ll have with an employer or hiring manager.
 It’s your introduction and should be professional and polished.
 If it’s not, the hiring staff will toss it before anyone with authority has had a chance to glance at it.
+Check out our latest guide CV Writing Guide: How to Write a Good CV.

 The length of your resume varies with your experience, but it should be kept to one page by using concise wording and strong action verbs.
 If it’s possible to cut extra words, then you should do it.
 Employers want you to get right to the point and show them how you’d be an asset to the company.
 Highlight the most important jobs and skills.